 - There is always enough room in the baking dish for some extras.
 Add your favorite veggies to roast.
 I put in fresh sliced carrots.
 You can also add a bag of frozen veggies.

-- Adding mashed potatoes for a side makes this a classic turkey and dressing dinner.
+- Adding mashed potatoes for a side makes this turkey roll up recipe a complete meal.
 Again you can buy premade mashed potatoes and Hormel Homestyle Mashed Pototes are as close to homemade as you can get, or make your own mashed potatoes while the casserole is baking.

 - Here is another option.
-Instead of mashed potatoes, peel and slice or cube some sweet potatoes and add to the baking dish with the turkey roll-ups for your vegetable.
+Instead of mashed potatoes, peel and slice or cube some sweet potatoes and add to the baking dish with the turkey rolls for your vegetable.

 - If you have leftover stuffing make sure to add that to the baking dish if you have room.